openshift/enhancements/enhancements/cluster-logging/hypershift-audit-logs.md

 - Keep direct control of management cluster forwarding on the management cluster.
   - hosted cluster has no direct access to control plane configuration.
   - data plane resources can request forwarding by the management cluster.
-  - management cluster HLO automatically validates data-plane requests, and enables them if they are supported.
+  - management cluster HLO automatically validates data-plane requests, and enables them if they are safe.

 ### Non-Goals